 Side note: If you want to stay up to date with new embroidery project ideas, tutorials, tips, and tricks, be sure to subscribe to our YouTube channel by clicking the button above.

-If you’d like to try the Hatch Smash technique yourself, you can download a free 30-day trial of Hatch through us here at the Embroidery Legacy.
+If you’d like to try the Hatch Smash technique yourself, you can download a free 30-day trial of Hatch through Embroidery Legacy by clicking here.
 We’ll also send you some bonus lessons to help get familiar with the software quickly.
-Click here to learn more now.

-Make sure the embroidery design you select to stitch out on your towel is an appropriate size for the towel you are stitching on.
+Ensure the embroidery design you select to stitch out on your towel is an appropriate size for the towel you are stitching on.
 A teeny tiny design on a large bath towel will get lost in a sea of terry cloth.
-And a design that is too large, for example on a hand towel, will not be displayed properly when folded in thirds and hung over a towel bar.
+And a design that is too large, for example, on a hand towel, will not be adequately displayed when folded in thirds and hung over a towel bar.
 Typically, a 4” x 4” design is an appropriate size for a hand towel.

 Regular tear away stabilizer also works well for embroidering on towels; you will just need to spray the hooped stabilizer with a temporary adhesive.
 It’s a good idea to make a simple cardboard mask to cover your embroidery hoop while you spray the tear away with temporary adhesive.
 It keeps your hoop from getting sticky.

 Centering the design on the towel is simple once you have the tear away stabilizer hooped.
 On the hooped stabilizer, draw a line marking the center line both horizontally and vertically.
-If you are using regular tear away and spray adhesive, draw the lines before you spray the adhesive.
-However, if you are using adhesive-backed tear away, draw the lines on the tear away after you have exposed the sticky paper.
+If you are using regular tear away and spray adhesive, draw the lines before spraying the adhesive.
+However, if you use adhesive-backed tear away, draw the lines on the tear away after exposing the sticky paper.

 I always draw a crosshair at the center of the hoop on the hooped stabilizer.